-The .45 ACP is used outside of the Armed Forces in a plethora of applications that include sport shooting, law enforcement and self-defense.
+The .45 ACP is used outside of the Armed Forces in a plethora of applications that include sport shooting, law enforcement and self defense.
 Target shooters appreciate the .45 ACP for its accuracy, mild recoil and heavy bullet.
-Major ammunition manufacturers produce .45 ACP in specialty configurations just for personal protection .
-Hornady, Federal and Magtech are a few of the companies that regularly refine and introduce new .45 ACP ammo for personal protection.
+Major ammunition manufacturers produce .45 ACP in specialty configurations just for personal protection – including Hornady, Federal and Magtech.

-The .45 ACP, after more than a century of use, is a cartridge that has been modified and studied extensively, and used all over the world.
-It remains today one of the most prized cartridges on the market.
+The .45 ACP, after more than a century of use, is a cartridge that has been modified and studied extensively, and is used all over the world.
+Today, it remains one of the most prized cartridges on the market.